Pot business conference draws hundreds, hoping U.S. will legalize

-NEW YORK (Reuters) - Marijuana is illegal under federal law in the United States, but more than 300 attendees paid $500 each to attend the Cannabis Business Expo at a high-end hotel in Manhattan’s Times Square, hoping to profit if it becomes legal by the end of the decade.
+NEW YORK, Oct 15 (Reuters) - Marijuana is illegal under federal law in the United States, but more than 300 attendees paid $500 each to attend the Cannabis Business Expo at a high-end hotel in Manhattan’s Times Square, hoping to profit if it becomes legal by the end of the decade.

 The expo this week failed to attract any large publicly traded consumer or agriculture companies that could benefit if and when pot gets the federal blessing, and drew a mixed crowd.
 One twenty-something man wearing a hat that read “Wake and Bake” stood beside a group of men in dark suits who would have been at home at any financial conference.